How Small Businesses Can Conduct a Competitive Analysis

 • What potential threats do your competitors pose?

-• What potential opportunities do they make available for you?
+• What potential opportunities do they make available to you?

 The takeaway